 DOLLY ZOOM MOVIE LIST

-List of dolly zooms in film and TV
+List of dolly zooms in chronological order from 1958 - present

 Now you know what the vertigo shot is and when to use it for impact.
 To help you even further, we've put together a list of every film that used the dolly zoom in film and television.